 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 The total amount of equity managed by the Company, as at 31 December 2011, is MKD 17,686,517 thousand, as per local GAAP (2010: MKD 17,470,439 thousand).
-Out of this amount MKD 9,583,888 thousand (2010: MKD 9,583,888 thousand) represent share capital and MKD 1,916,777 thousand (2010: MKD 1,916,777 thousand) represent statutory reserves, which are not distributable (see note 2.12).
-The Company has also acquired treasury shares (see notes 2.11 and 16.1).
+Out of this amount MKD 9,583,888 thousand (2010: MKD 9,583,888 thousand) represent statutory reserves, which are not distributable (see note 2.13).
+The Company has also acquired treasury shares (see notes 2.12 and 15.1).
 The transaction is in compliance with the local legal requirements that by acquiring treasury shares the total equity of the Company shall not be less than the amount of the share capital and reserves which are not distributable to shareholders by law or by Company's statute.
 In addition, according the local legal requirements dividends can be paid out to the shareholders in amount that shall not exceed the net profit for the year as presented in the financial statements of the Company, increased for the undistributed net profit from previous years or increased for the other distributable reserves, i.e. reserves that exceed the statutory reserves and other reserves defined by the Company's statute.
 The Company is in compliance with all statutory capital requirements.